When is scalar multiplication decidable?: Defining scalar multiplication

 \end{defn}

-It follows easily from the remark after Lemma \ref{lem:propbj} that the unique $y \in B_j$ in the above Definition always exists.
+It follows from Corollary \ref{cor:finitesub} that the unique $y \in B_j$ in the above Definition always exists.
 Since $B_i$ and $E_1$ are definable, so is $S_i$.
 Moreover, note that the function $S_i$ is simply a shift by one in the Ostrowski representation.
-The following Lemma makes this statement precise.
+The following lemma makes this statement precise.